graphprotocol/rfcs/rfcs/0003-mutations.md

 ## Goals & Motivation

-The Graph has created a read semantic layer that describes smart contract protocols, which has made it easier to build applications ontop of complex protocols.
+The Graph has created a read semantic layer that describes smart contract protocols, which has made it easier to build applications on top of complex protocols.
 Since dApps have two primary interactions with web3 protocols (reading & writing), the next logical addition is write support.

 Protocol developers that use a subgraph still often publish a Javascript wrapper library for their dApp developers (examples: [DAOstack](https://github.com/daostack/client), [ENS](https://github.com/ensdomains/ensjs), [LivePeer](https://github.com/livepeer/livepeerjs/tree/master/packages/sdk), [DAI](https://github.com/makerdao/dai.js/tree/dev/packages/dai), [Uniswap](https://github.com/Uniswap/uniswap-sdk)).
 This is done to help speed up dApp development and promote consistency with protocol usage patterns.
 With the addition of mutations to the Graph Protocol's GraphQL tooling, Web3 reading & writing can now both be invoked through GraphQL queries. dApp developers can now simply refer to a single GraphQL schema that defines the entire protocol.